MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## REWORKCOUNT([attributeName])

-Returns the total count of all reworks (loops and self-loops) within the case
+Returns the total count of all reworks (loops and self-loops) within the case.

 **Supported context:** case